Peng-Rao/NLA_notes/contents/numerical_linear_algebra.typ

 $ K = norm(J(x)) / (norm(f\x) slash norm(x)) $

-Problem @1 is called _ill-conditioned_ if $K(d)$ is “big” for any admissible datum d (the precise meaning of “small” and “big” is going to change depending on the considered problem).
+Problem @1 is called _ill-conditioned_ if $K(d)$ is "big" for any admissible datum d (the precise meaning of "small" and "big" is going to change depending on the considered problem).

 === Codution of Matrix-Vector Multiplication
 Now we come to one of the condition numbers of fundamental importance in numerical linear algebra.